vidaimi12/aea_sapiens/hand_tracking/readme.md

 | `mediapipe` | `tasks`, `tasks.python`, `tasks.python.vision` |
 | `numpy` | – |

+# How to use:
-On start the code asks you to select a camera, and a location to save the output csv that is in this format:
+First code asks you to select a camera, and a location to save the output csv that is in this format:
 ---